 Day of the Dead Sticker Books

 Each page features a puzzle that gives you a few clues on how to get started.
-The stickers are reusable, so you can do this over and over again.
+The stickers are reusable so that you can do this over and over again.

-Plus, at the end, you’ll have a lovely glossy art poster that you can put on your wall.
+Plus, in the end, you’ll have a lovely glossy art poster that you can put on your wall.

-Kids who love Disney’s Coco will definitely appreciate this beautiful Mosaic Sticker by Numbers activity book that has more than 1,000 stickers!
+Kids who love Disney’s Coco will definitely appreciate this beautiful Mosaic Sticker by Numbers activity book with more than 1,000 stickers!